Hon. Sir Thomas Pakenham

 During the spring of 1779 Pakenham went back to North America with Rear-Admiral Marriot Arbuthnot aboard the Europe 50, Captain William Swiney, and on 21 September 1779 was promoted commander in order to commission the sloop Victor 14, a recent capture from the Americans.

 In May 1793 he recommissioned the veteran Invincible 74 with Hon.
-Henry Blackwood as his specially selected first lieutenant, participating in the Channel fleet’s autumn cruise of October-December.
-During the Battle of the Glorious First of June in 1794 he lost fourteen men killed and thirty-one wounded, and although he was named in the official despatch as having distinguished himself he noted that Captain John Duckworth was not, so by threatening to insist on the withdrawal of his own name he earned that officer’s inclusion.
-He later performed excellent service in bringing the mutineers aboard Captain Thomas Troubridge’s Culloden 74 back to their duty on 3 December, although despite his pledges to the contrary five of the ringleaders were hung.
+Henry Blackwood as his specially selected first lieutenant, participating in the Channel fleet s autumn cruise of October-December.
+During the Battle of the Glorious First of June in 1794 he lost fourteen men killed and thirty-one wounded, and although he was named in the official despatch as having distinguished himself he noted that Captain John Duckworth was not, so by threatening to insist on the withdrawal of his own name he earned that officer s inclusion.
+He later performed excellent service in bringing the mutineers aboard Captain Thomas Troubridge’s Culloden 74 back to their duty on 4 December, although there was some subsequent debate as to whether he issued pledges of an amnesty prior to five of the ringleaders being hung.
 During the year he also briefly flew the flag of Rear-Admiral John Macbride.

 In October 1795, having been offered the command of any French ship taken at the Battle of the Glorious First of June by the then first lord of the Admiralty, the Earl of Chatham, Pakenham chose to remove to the Juste 84.
 Unfortunately he was sent ashore by her crew during the Spithead mutiny from 16 April 1797, and he soon retired from the service to become master-general of the ordnance in Ireland.